Explore Jobs

 Dear Ms. Hernandez,

-My name is Winston Schmidt, and I am applying to the Account Manager position at AMCE, Inc. I have six years of experience in sales and account management, and I’m excited about the opportunity to grow my skills and use them to further ACME, Inc.’s mission of providing top-tier service and products to their customers.
+My name is Winston Schmidt, and I am applying for the Account Manager position at ACME, Inc. I bring six years of experience in sales and account management and am eager to contribute to ACME’s mission of delivering top-tier service and products.

-I look forward to discussing this role with you further.
+I look forward to discussing this opportunity further.
 Thank you for your consideration.

 Sincerely,